mitbans/Predicting-Genetic-Disorder/README.md

 By thoroughly understanding and preparing the data, we can build accurate and reliable models to predict genetic disorders and their subclasses, ultimately aiding in early diagnosis and treatment planning.

+### Data Preparation

+The data preparation phase is crucial for ensuring that the dataset is clean, consistent, and suitable for model training.
+This involves handling missing values, encoding categorical variables, scaling numerical features, and potentially feature engineering.
+Here are the detailed steps for data preparation:

+#### Data Cleaning:

+**Drop Irrelavent columns**
+- Remove columns that do not contribute to the prediction of genetic disorders, ensuring a more focused dataset.
+- Following columns are identified irrelavent: 'Patient Id', 'Patient First Name', 'Family Name', 'Father's name', 'Test 1', 'Test 2', 'Test 3', 'Test 5' (Test 1-3 and 5 have all values = 0)

+**Find and Remove Duplicates (if any)**: No Duplicates found.

+**Rename Columns**
+- Rename columns with appropriate short names for clarity and ease of use.

+### Data Exploration

+In the Data Exploration phase, conducted a thorough analysis to uncover patterns, relationships, and insights within the dataset.
+Key activities included:

+- Descriptive Statistics
+- Distribution Analysis
+- Correlation Analysis
+- Missing Values Analysis
+- Categorical Data Analysis
+- Outlier Detection
+- Bivariate Analysis